stephen304/bitcannon/README.md

 You should see the BitCannon interface at this point

-* Update/add torrents by downloading .gz torrent archives and dragging the extracted text files onto the bitcannon.exe
+* Update/add torrents by downloading .gz torrent archives
+* __Be sure to extract the txt file out of the gz file!__
+* Drag the extracted text file onto the bitcannon.exe

 ## How to use: Building From Source